BushraKiyani/Big-Data-Analysis/README.md

 # Big-Data-Analysis
-I added small projects and algorithms from my Big Data Analysis course
+It contains implementation of different classification algorithims: K-Means, DBSCAN, Decision Trees and OPTICS.
+I also added other exercises from Big data analysis course including PCA.